itsthatblackhat/JarvisIRL/FileDescs.md

 #### audio_processing_neural.py
 - **Purpose**: Processes audio inputs for neural network tasks.
 - **Interactions**: Communicates with the `master.py` for processing audio data.
+- **Features**: Capable of training and predicting audio processing tasks, continuously improving through training.

 ### BasalGangliaNeural Directory

 #### basal_ganglia_neural.py
 - **Purpose**: Simulates the functions of the basal ganglia in the brain.
 - **Interactions**: Part of the sub-neural networks managed by `master.py`.
+- **Features**: Includes server functionality to listen for requests and provide neural activity and communication data.

 ### BrainstemNeural Directory

 #### brainstem_neural.py
 - **Purpose**: Simulates the functions of the brainstem.
 - **Interactions**: Part of the sub-neural networks managed by `master.py`.
+- **Features**: Includes server functionality to listen for requests and provide neural activity and communication data.

 ### CerebellumNeural Directory

 #### cerebellum_neural.py
 - **Purpose**: Simulates the functions of the cerebellum.
 - **Interactions**: Part of the sub-neural networks managed by `master.py`.
+- **Features**: Includes server functionality to listen for requests and provide neural activity and communication data.

 ### CerebrumNeural Directory

 #### cerebrum_neural.py
 - **Purpose**: Simulates the functions of the cerebrum.
 - **Interactions**: Part of the sub-neural networks managed by `master.py`.
+- **Features**: Includes server functionality to listen for requests and provide neural activity and communication data.

 ### HypothalamusNeural Directory

 #### hypothalamus_neural.py
 - **Purpose**: Simulates the functions of the hypothalamus.
 - **Interactions**: Part of the sub-neural networks managed by `master.py`.
+- **Features**: Includes server functionality to listen for requests and provide neural activity and communication data.

 ### IntentProcessingNeural Directory

 #### intent_processing_neural.py
 - **Purpose**: Processes user intents based on neural network analysis.
 - **Interactions**: Works with `intent_handler.py` to process and act on user inputs.
+- **Features**: Includes server functionality to listen for requests and provide neural activity and communication data.

 ### LimbicNeural Directory

 #### limbic_neural.py
 - **Purpose**: Simulates the functions of the limbic system.
 - **Interactions**: Part of the sub-neural networks managed by `master.py`.
+- **Features**: Includes server functionality to listen for requests and provide neural activity and communication data.

 ### ReticularNeural Directory

 #### reticular_neural.py
 - **Purpose**: Simulates the functions of the reticular formation.
 - **Interactions**: Part of the sub-neural networks managed by `master.py`.
+- **Features**: Includes server functionality to listen for requests and provide neural activity and communication data.

 ### ThalamusNeural Directory

 #### thalamus_neural.py
 - **Purpose**: Simulates the functions of the thalamus.
 - **Interactions**: Part of the sub-neural networks managed by `master.py`.
+- **Features**: Includes server functionality to listen for requests and provide neural activity and communication data.

 ## tests Directory
 - **Purpose**: Contains test scripts for various components of the system.